 During the planning and design processes, the proponent will ensure compliance with OEA process commitments prior to project implementation.
 During construction, the proponent ensures that external notification and consultations are consistent with any commitments that may have been made earlier in the OEA Report, TESRs and Design and Construction Reports.
-For some sections of the corridor, the content of the TESR and the Design and Construction Report may be combined in a Transportation Environmental Study Report prepared during Detail Design.
+For some sections of the corridor, the content of the TESR and the Design and Construction Report prepared during Detail Design.
 Following construction, monitoring will ensure that any follow-up information is provided to external agencies as per any outstanding environmental commitments.